blog Details

 A management information system (MIS) is a tool that allows you to tidy up and make sense of the data your business generates.

 A good MIS can be fully integrated with the various systems that gather your business data, such as your CRM, web analytics platform, inventory management platform, or sales management platform.
-It brings all of this information together in one place, lets you filter out irrelevant data, and views essential management information in a digestible, user-friendly format.
+It brings all of this information together in one place, lets you filter out irrelevant data, and presents essential management information in a digestible, user-friendly format.

 What is "good" management information?

-Good, or effective, management information, is:
+Good, or effective, management information is:

-• Relevant: focused on information pertinent to specific decision-making needs.
+• Relevant: Focused on information pertinent to specific decision-making needs.

 • Accurate: Based on reliable and trustworthy data sources.